mlglegobloxer/vm-translator/README.md

 # vm-translator
 My implementation of the vm-translator from the NAND to Tetris course on corsera

-This maps hack vm code:
+This program maps hack vm code:

     // Calculates (local 1) modulo 7 (inefficently)